 Raising teenagers is hard work, full of challenges, setbacks, and worry.
 Here to help navigate the parenting landscape is a cohort of experts, each of whom has an educated and thoughtful approach to helping those raising teenagers.
 Their advice covers a wide range of inevitable subjects, from dealing with failure to setting reasonable expectations.

-- Respond to Comments about Body Image.
-Claire Mysko manages the website Proud2BeMe.org, which promotes healthy body image for teenagers.
+Claire Mysko author of You’re Amazing!
+A No-Pressure Guide to Being Your Best Self and consultant for the website Proud2BeMe.org, which promotes healthy body image for teenagers.
 For parents (of both girls and boys), an important part of raising teenagers is not to dismiss mentions of poor body image.
 Instead, Mysko suggests that whenever a child expresses dissatisfaction with his or her body, parents both take the opportunity to talk to their teens.
 Try to understand where the negativity arises from and what pressures are causing it.

-- Model Healthy Relationships.
-Tim Boehnlein, the associate director of the Domestic Violence Center of Cleveland, offers that part of the job of raising teenagers is talking about relationships.
+Tim Boehnlein, a supervisor at the Cuyahoga County Witness Victim Service Center, offers that part of the job of raising teenagers is talking about relationships.
 He says, “We must emphasize and role model positive relationships where each person’s opinion is valued, personal boundaries are respected, and each person is treated as an equal.”